Show me – the problem with evidence

 A very notable achievement.
 It made Messner an instant authority on mountaineering and everything Himalaya.

-Reinhold Messner is truly the stuff legends are made off.
+Reinhold Messner is truly the stuff legends are made of.

-That is until – one day in 1986 – he claimed to have seen the famous snow-man or Yeti during one of his many expeditions to the Himalaya.
+That is until – one day in 1986 – he claimed to have seen the famous snowman or Yeti during one of his many expeditions to the Himalayas.
 If you ask any Austrian today about Reinhold Messner, many won’t tell you about his incredible exploits.
 The only thing that stuck in everybody’s mind is the – by now debunked – Yeti claim.

 Messner remains one of the most noteworthy alpinists ever.
 But many who believed his Yeti story on faith now have a sour taste in their mouth.
 And he still is the butt of many jokes.

-Messner was not capable to show us that what he claimed to be true was actually true.
+Messner was not capable of showing us that what he claimed to be true was actually true.

 In a rational world, we are expected to show our game if we expect the world to believe us.
 Show up at the patent office of a developed country and you will be required to demonstrate the inner workings of your invention.
 Not in theory or through explanations or models.
 They will want to see a working specimen doing what it’s supposed to be doing.
 That is if you expect that the law protects your ownership of the invention you made.